appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/login-configuration.md

 ### Edit Username

-If this setting is `on`, your users can change their own email addresses.
-In order not to allow users to change their e-mail address, you should keep this setting `off`.
+If this setting is set to `on`, then your users will be able to change their own email addresses.

+In order to prevent users from changing their email addresses by themselves, you should keep this setting `off`.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2623-change-username.png' />